onflow/freshmint/docs/nodejs.md

 First, ensure that your schema contains the royalties metadata view.
 This view exposes your royalty information to wallets and marketplaces.
-Without it, your royalties will not be applied.
+Without it your royalties will not be applied.

 Note: `metadata.defaultSchema` already contains the royalties view.